 - Hours of service violations

-Commercial trucking cases can be legally complicated involving both theories of negligence and product liability for defective truck conditions.
-It is equally complex in the type of damages that could result, including significant medical expenses caused by catastrophic injuries, including traumatic brain injuries, spinal cord damages, burns, orthopedic fractures, amputations, and even death.
-Many of the survivors also face lost wages, loss of future earnings, and limitless pain and suffering, depression, anxiety, and disfigurement.
+Commercial trucking cases can be legally complicated, involving both theories of negligence and products liability for defective truck conditions.
+They are equally complex in the type of damages that could result, involving significant medical expenses caused by catastrophic injuries, including traumatic brain injuries, spinal cord damages, burns, orthopedic fractures, amputations, and even death.
+Many of the survivors also face lost wages; loss of future earnings; and limitless pain and suffering, depression, anxiety, and disfigurement.

-Los Angeles Truck Accident Lawyers at Abir Cohen Treyzon Salo, LLP Secure Maximum Compensation for Truck Accident Victims
+Los Angeles Truck Accident Lawyers at ACTS Law Fight for Truck Accident Victims

 If you were injured in an accident involving a truck, it is likely that your injuries may be serious.
 The process of establishing liability may also be complex.
-The experienced Los Angeles truck accident lawyers at Abir Cohen Treyzon Salo, LLP do not shy away from complex cases.
+The experienced Los Angeles truck accident lawyers at ACTS Law are quite capable of handling complex cases, including those that go to trial.
 We are determined to apply our skills to obtain the compensation you deserve.
-With offices located in Los Angeles and San Diego, we serve clients throughout southern California.
-For a free consultation, contact us online now or call 833-ACTS-LAW.
+To schedule a free, confidential consultation, call us today at or contact us online.